-When the delay is four hours or more on a flight of more than 3500 kilometers (ours was), passengers are entitled to a right of care including meals and refreshments free of charge (Article 6c).
-Norse was definitely in violation of this.
+Norse was definitely in violation of EU 261.
 When the flight took off, it was already 5 hours and 40 minutes after the scheduled departure time.
 I asked for a meal and was denied.
 A passenger in front of me asked for water and was denied.

 Norse also violated Article 14, their obligation to inform passengers of their rights.
-At check-in, Norse was supposed to post a clearly visible notice that said:
+At check-in, Norse was supposed to post a clearly visible notice that says:

 ‘If you are denied boarding or if your flight is cancelled or delayed for at least two hours, ask at the check-in counter or boarding gate for the text stating your rights, particularly with regard to compensation and assistance’.

-Norse did not do this, but EU 261 doesn’t spell out monetary compensation for a violation of this article.
+Norse did not do this, but EU 261 doesn’t provide monetary compensation for this violation.

-EU 261 does give airlines an out for extraordinary circumstances which could not have been avoided even if all reasonable measures had been taken, but I don’t think a software problem falls in the same realm as the extraordinary events enumerated in EU 261, which include political instability, meteorological conditions incompatible with the operation of the flight concerned, security risks, unexpected flight safety shortcomings and strikes.
+EU 261 does give airlines an out for extraordinary circumstances which could not have been avoided even if all reasonable measures had been taken, which include political instability, meteorological conditions incompatible with the operation of the flight concerned, security risks, unexpected flight safety shortcomings and strikes.
 Our delay was caused by a software failure, not an extraordinary circumstance.

 Who to Contact

 First, you have to email the airline, so I emailed Norse at firstname.lastname@example.org and CCed email@example.com (CAA of Norway’s email).
 Stick to the facts, keep it concise, and cite exact language from EU 261.
 Ask for cash compensation, not a voucher.
-Attach your original ticket(s) and boarding passe(s).
-You can also attach screenshots from FlightAware.
+Attach your original ticket, boarding pass, and any receipts.

 Wait for a response or in the event of no response, 4 weeks.
 If you aren’t satisfied with the response, file a complaint with the Civil Aviation Authority of Norway.